haoyang9804/haoyang9804.github.io/docs/index.md

 I enjoy reading classic textbooks in the fields of theory of computation, mathematical logic, and progarmming language theory.
 It's my honor to embrace the elegance of abstraction from:

-+ A Mathematical Introduction to Logic Solution
++ A Mathematical Introduction to Logic
 + Static Program Analysis
 + Formal Reasoning About Programs
 + Software Foundations (vol 1 && 2)